 Cloud seeding, practiced in California since the 1950s, is estimated to add 400,000 acre-feet per year to the state’s precipitation.
 Expanding the program could potentially add another 400,000 acre-feet per year.

-Precipitation enhancement, or cloud seeding, involves artificially stimulating clouds to produce more rain or snow then they would otherwise by injecting the clouds with substances that allow the raindrops or snowflakes to form more easily.
+Precipitation enhancement, or cloud seeding, involves artificially stimulating clouds to produce more rain or snow than they would otherwise by injecting the clouds with substances that allow the raindrops or snowflakes to form more easily.

 Winter cloud seeding has been practiced in California since the early 1950s mostly in the Sierra with the intention of increasing water supply and/or hydroelectric power.
 Cloud seeding can be done from the ground or from aircraft.
 Silver iodide is used for the active seeding agent, supplemented by dry ice if aerial seeding is done.